webs3dev/silly-cnc/README.md

 (`_AdminStartThread`)

-This will always keep the admin tool updated with new database entries:
+---> this will always update the admin database
+             ------> / with new enmtries

 ```go
 func _AdminStartThread() {